alex-page/alexpage.dev/src/posts/harmonograph.md

 ---
 layout: page
 title: Harmonograph
-tags: [projects]
+summary: Draw beautiful randomised lissajous curves in the browser.
 date: 2018-03-24
+ids:
   github: alex-page/harmonograph.art
   npm: harmonograph/svg
 ---
 # {{title}}

-> Draw beautiful randomised lissajous curves in the browser.
+> {{summary}}

 A Harmonograph is a swinging platform where a pen attached to a pendulum, draws intricate shapes and patterns on paper.